The Interceptor: Sean O'Kane

 The general consensus at the time among "people who know these sorts of things" was that Interceptor was one of the most adventurous and successful programmes ITV had commissioned in ages - which is why it only got one series, naturally.

 Interceptor was essentially an adult version of hide-and-seek hosted by former tennis player Annabel Croft.
-The show had one series of seven episodes on ITV during Summer 1989, and a New Year special shown at 10:30am on New Year's Day, 1990.
+The show had one series of eight episodes on ITV with the first seven being shown during Summer 1989, and Episode 8 airing at 10:30am on New Year's Day in 1990.

 Back-packing for beginners